Collège Notre-Dame du Sacré-Cœur: History

 The school was founded in 1869 by the Congregation of Holy Cross and was administered by Roman Catholic priests and brothers.
 Originally a boys-only school, it decided to allow female students in 1982 in grades 7 and 8 and then progressively became completely co-educational.

 In recent years, the institution has come into the public eye for a multitude of sex abuse cases and cover-ups spanning the better part of the second half of the 20th century.

-Sporting Team
+Sports

 The football team, the Cactus, was created in 1958 and is playing in Quebec's AAA league.
 It has won fifteen provincial championships (87, 88, 89, 90, 94, 96, 01, 02, 05, 09, 10, 11, 13, 15, 21) and is largely regarded among football analysts to be one of the great dynasties in Canadian Football.
 The Cactus now offer several sports: